-We’re already moving fast through 2021 and it’s time to start thinking about garden planning!
+We’re already moving fast through the year and it’s time to start thinking about garden planning!
 How can you optimize the most amount of food possible from whatever space you have available?

-We’ve also discussed before these spring garden planning ideas, tips and tricks, so if you’re looking for more info after reading this post, it may be a great place to head next.
-Then check out the top 10 common gardening mistakes to avoid.
+We’ve already discussed spring garden planning ideas, tips and tricks, so if you’re looking for more info after reading this post, it may be a great place to head next.
+From there, check out the top 10 common gardening mistakes to avoid.

 Plan Your Garden Space